amazon-connect/amazon-connect-realtime-transcription/README.md

 As of this writing Amazon Transcribe supports real time transcription of US-English and US-Spanish.
 See the Amazon Transcribe [streaming documentation](https://docs.aws.amazon.com/transcribe/latest/dg/streaming.html) for the latest supported languages.

 ## Getting Started
 Getting started with this project is easy.
-The most basic use case of capturing audio in the Amazon Connect IVR can be accomplished by downloading the pre-packaged Lambda Function, deploying it in your account, giving it the correct permissions to access S3 and KVS, and then invoking it and passing the details in the invocation event.
+The most basic use case of capturing audio in the Amazon Connect IVR can be accomplished by downloading the pre-packaged Lambda Functions, deploying the CloudFormation template in your account, and importing the Contact Flows into your Amazon Connect Instance.

 ### Easy Setup
-The simplest way to get started is to:
+- Clone the github repo into your account.
+- Create an S3 bucket and upload the deployment/ folder into it
+    - Open the cloudformation.yaml file and copy the S3 url on it's detail page
+- Go to CloudFormation and select 'Create Stack'.
+    - Create the stack from an S3 url and paste the url from the cloudformation.yaml file
+    - Fill in the parameters for the stack.
+The existingS3BucketName and existingS3Path should be the ones created above that contain all the deployment related code.
-- Ensure that your Amazon Connect instance has the "live media streaming" feature enabled by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html) for "Enable Live Media Streaming"
+- While the stack is building, go to the Amazon Connect console and ensure that your Amazon Connect instance has the "live media streaming" feature enabled by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html) for "Enable Live Media Streaming"
-- Create a "trigger" lambda function that can be invoked from the Amazon Connect Contact Flow that will pass the following details to this Java lambda function:
-    - streamARN (will be provided after the successful execution of the "Start Media Streaming" block in Amazon Connect)
-    - startFragmentNum (will be provided after the successful execution of the "Start Media Streaming" block in Amazon Connect)
-    - connectContactId (The contact ID for this call)
-    - transcriptionEnabled
-        - Possible values are either `true` or `false`
-        - default behavior if this is not passed is false (no transcription will occur)
-        - This value can be set dynamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
-    - saveCallRecording
-        - Possible values are either `true` or `false`
-        - default behavior if this is not passed is false (audio file will not be uploaded to S3)
-        - This value can be set dynamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
-    - languageCode
-        - Possible values are either `en-US` or `es-US` - See the Amazon Transcribe [streaming documentation](https://docs.aws.amazon.com/transcribe/latest/dg/streaming.html) for the latest supported languages.
-        - default behavior if this is not passed is `en-US` (US English)
-        - This value can be set dynamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
-- Create (or use an existing) S3 bucket for the audio files to be uploaded
-- If you would like to use the real-time transcription feature:
-    - Create a DynamoDB table, with the "Partition Key" named as `ContactId` having String data type , and "Sort Key" named `StartTime` having Number data type
-- [Download](https://github.com/aws-samples/amazon-connect-realtime-transcription/raw/master/dist/amazon-connect-realtime-transcription.zip) and deploy the pre-packaged Lambda function
-    - Ensure that the lambda execution role assigned has access to the services you plan to enable
-    - Set the timeout on the lambda function to the correct limit to handle the length of calls you plan on processing with this function (up to 15 min)
-    - The handler for the lambda function is: `com.amazonaws.kvstranscribestreaming.KVSTranscribeStreamingLambda::handleRequest`
-- Populate the [environment variables](#lambda-environment-variables) with the correct details for your solution
+- Once the stack is complete, go to the S3 bucket that was created to download the Contact Flows you want to use in your solution.
+(See the [Project Variations](#project-variations) section to decide which Contact Flows to use)
+- Log into your Amazon Connect instance and import the Contact Flow(s) you want to use
+- In your Amazon Connect instance, claim a Phone Number and assign the Contact Flow you created to it and call the number.
+Depending on the settings in the KvsTranscriber Lambda Function, the audio will be saved in S3 and the transcriptions will be visible in DynamoDB

 ### Building the project
 The lambda code is designed to be built with Gradle.
 All requisite dependencies are captured in the `build.gradle` file.
 The code also depends on the [AWS Kinesis Video Streams Parser Library](https://github.com/aws/amazon-kinesis-video-streams-parser-library) which has been built into a jar can be found in the jars folder.
 Simply use `gradle build` to build the zip that can be deployed as an AWS Lambda application.
+After running `gradle build`, the updated zip file can be found in the `build/distributions` folder

+## Project Variations
+There are 3 main variations to this project: streaming customer audio once the customer is in queue, streaming customer audio once the agent answers the call, and streaming customer audio to create a voice mail solution.
+- Streaming customer audio while the customer is in the queue
+    - To enable streaming once in queue, you will want to use the kvsStreamingSampleFlowWithNoWhisper Contact Flow since it starts video streaming in the main Contact Flow
+    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `FRAGMENT_NUMBER`
+- Streaming customer audio once the agent answers the call
+    - You will need both kvsStreamingSampleFlowWithWhisper and agentWhisperKvsStreamingSampleFlow Contact Flows.
+Be sure to import and publish the agentWhisperKvsStreamingSampleFlow Contact Flow first since the kvsStreamingSampleFlowWithWhisper one depends on it.
+    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `NOW`
+- Streaming customer audio to create a voice mail solution
+    - Before importing the Contact Flows, you need to create a queue called 'Voice Mail Queue'.
+It is recommended to create an Hours of Operation object that is open 24/7 so customers can always leave a voice mail.
+Reference the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-queues.html) to create Queues and Hours of Operation objects.
+    - You will need both the voiceMailQueueFlow and kvsStreamingFlowForVoiceMail Contact Flows.
+Be sure to import and publish the voiceMailQueueFlow Contact Flow first since the kvsStreamingFlowForVoiceMail flow depends on it.
+    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `NOW`

-## Lambda Environment Variables
+### Lambda Environment Variables
 This Lambda Function has environment variables that control its behavior:
 * `APP_REGION` - The region for AWS DynamoDB, S3 and Kinesis Video Streams resources (ie: us-east-1)
 * `TRANSCRIBE_REGION` - The region to be used for AWS Transcribe Streaming (ie: us-east-1)